The Paladin, An Overview

 The different specs will value the various stats in very different ways, so look to the individual spec pages for more info on how the various stats apply to that spec.
 This section will give them an overview.

 The exact value of your stats depends on your gear, your level, and the various buffs provided by your group and the debuffs on the opposition.
 More specific details (and rotations and talents) are provided on the build pages: Protection spec, retribution spec, holy spec.

 - Strength– This is the most important stat for Protection and Retribution Paladins.
-It remains the primary (and so far only) source of raw AP for all Paladins.
+It remains the primary (and so far only) source of raw AP (Attack Power.)

 - For Retribution Str is far and away the most important stat